bibleexchange/courses/poetry/en/200_psalms-introdutction.md

 ### Psalms Not Included in the Book of Psalms

-* Moses' song of Deliverance &mdash; Exodus 15:1-18
+* Moses' song of Deliverance — Exodus 15:1-18
-* Deborah's song of praise &mdash; Judges 5
+* Deborah's song of praise — Judges 5
-* David's lament over Saul and Jonathan &mdash; 2 Samuel 1:19-27
+* David's lament over Saul and Jonathan — 2 Samuel 1:19-27
-* Hezekiah's Praise for Deliverance &mdash; 1 Samuel 38:9-20
+* Hezekiah's Praise for Deliverance — 1 Samuel 38:9-20

 ### Psalm is Organized into 5 Books